nus-cs2103-AY2324S1/tp/docs/team/selwynang.md

 ### Features Implemented
 * **Delete Member Feature** [#104](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/104)
   * **Feature details:** Allows the user of CCACommander to delete a member from CCACommander's database.
-  * **Justifications:** Gives the user the power to delete any irrelevant members from the data once they are not needed anymore.
+  * **Justifications:** Gives the user the power to delete any irrelevant members from the database once they are not needed anymore.
 * **Delete Event Feature** [#104](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/104)
   * **Feature details:** Allows the user of CCACommander to delete an event from CCACommander's database.
-  * **Justifications:** Gives the user the power to delete any irrelevant events from the data once they are not needed anymore.
+  * **Justifications:** Gives the user the power to delete any irrelevant events from the database once they are not needed anymore.
 * **Find Member Feature** [#146](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/146)
   * **Feature details:** Allows the user of CCACommander to find a member from CCACommander's database by using the member's name.
   * **Justifications:** Speeds up the process where the user can determine if a particular member is in the database, especially if the member list has many members.